jimm/advent_of_code/README.md

 line argument to `aoc` is used, then the first data file will also be fetched if it exists.
 You can get the cookie from inspecting any request to adventofcode.com in your browser while you are logged in.
 It will look like `session=some-hex-string`.
-It should be good all season.
+It should be good all season, and perhaps over multiple years.

     export AOC_COOKIE="session=..."